pointwisegmbh/locarta-public-docs/android/docs/index.md

      // ...
  	 dependencies {
         // ... other project dependencies

-        // We recommend to set version as: 1.1.+ compile ("co.locarta:locarta-sdk:$LOCARTA_SDK_VERSION$:pubProd@aar") {
+        // We recommend to set version as: 1.2.+
+        // Thats how we will be able to release minor patch updates easily compile ("co.locarta:locarta-sdk:$LOCARTA_SDK_VERSION$:pubProd@aar") {
             transitive = true;
         }